try-fcp/k8s-lessons/docs/02-configuring-pvc.md

 nfs-pv   20Gi       RWX            Recycle          Available                                   54s
 ```

-## PVC
+## Persistent Volume Claims

-An example of creating an arbitrary PVC named 'fileshare' on the 'nfs-pv' PV with a request of 8Gi, tutorial/fileshare-pvc.yaml:
+Persistent Volume Claims (PVCs) are how users request storage.
+Let's make a Persistent Volume Claim named "fileshare" on the "nfs-pv" PV for 8 gigabytes and save it to `fileshare-pvc.yaml`:

 ```
 ---